ThomasGr08/stackoverflow_survey/README.md

 ### File Description
 There is a notebook showing the work to answer the above questions.
-The used data can be found [here] (https://www.kaggle.com/datasets/airbnb/seattle)
+The used data can be found here: [https://www.kaggle.com/datasets/airbnb/seattle]

 ### Result Summary
 The main findings can be found in the code and are discussed in the post [here] (https://medium.com/@thomas.grassinger/what-can-us-the-seattle-airbnb-open-data-tell-2835f71d2ad2)